holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/02_turing_test/lesson_plan.md

 ### Extensions (if have time)

-- Talk about the performance of different chat bots over time
+- Talk about the performance of different ChatBots over time
     - ELIZA: https://web.njit.edu/~ronkowit/eliza.html
-- Discuss chatbot policy (if have time)
-    - Exploratory committee about what policy the school should have
-    - Likely going to ask you folks to be involved in some way to get student's view

 ### Homework